gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 component versions with their technical artifacts in a *Component Repository* as a completely self-contained package, a typical requirement if you need to deliver your product into a fenced landscape.

+As a short example, assume some component needs additional configuration data stored in some YAML file.
+If in some landscape of your transport chain there is only an OCI registry available to store content, then you need to define a format how to store such a YAML file in the OCI registry.
+With *local blobs* you could just upload the file into the *Component Repository*.

 ## Functions for Local Blobs

-If a *Component Repository* provides support for *local blobs* it MUST implement the methods for uploading and fetching *local blobs*.
-It MAY implement an additional delete method.

 ### UploadLocalBlob

+If a *Component Repository* provides support for *local blobs* it MUST implement a method for uploading *local blobs* as specified in this chapter.

 **Description**: Allows uploading binary data.
 The binary data belong to a particular *Component Descriptor* and can be referenced by the component descriptor in its *resources* or *sources* section.